Batched Bandits with Heavy-Tailed Rewards: The Algorithms

 where $\widehat{\mu}_m^{\max} = \max_{C' \in \mathcal{A}_m} \widehat{\mu}_m(C')$.
 Each surviving cube is partitioned into $(\frac{r_m}{r_{m+1}})^d$ subcubes with diameter (edge-length) $r_{m+1}$, where $\{r_m\}_{m=1}^M$ is a predefined decreasing sequence (with appropriate rounding to maintain integer partition ratios).
 These new subcubes constitute the active set $\mathcal{A}_{m+1}$ for the next batch iteration.

-\textbf{Diameter Sequence Specification. } In the Lipschitz bandit setting, the communication pattern is determined by the diameter sequence $\{r_m\}$.
-For heavy-tailed rewards with parameter $\varepsilon$, this sequence must incorporate the tail behavior and is formally defined as follows:
+\textbf{Diameter Sequence Specification ($\varepsilon$-ACE Sequence). } In the Lipschitz bandit setting, the communication pattern is governed by the diameter sequence $\{ r_m \}$, which generalizes the ACE Sequence introduced in \citep{feng2022lipschitz} to a tail‑shape‑aware formulation.
+This edge length sequence serves as a bridge among metric entropy, tail heaviness, and communication grid spacing.
+For heavy-tailed rewards with parameter $\varepsilon$, this edge length sequence must incorporate the tail behavior and is formally defined as follows: